felixhmy/CppEngine/README.md

-# Motor gráfico C++
+# C++ Graphics Engine
-Pequeño motor gráfico desarrollado en Visual Studio basado en C++.
+A small graphics engine developed in Visual Studio based on C++.
-Desarrollado mediante el uso de las librerias SDL2, GLM y una versión simplificada de OpenGL.
+Developed using the SDL2, GLM libraries, and a simplified version of OpenGL.

-## Estructura
+## Structure
-Al estar creado en Visual Studio 2022, el motor está dividido en 2 proyectos.
+Being created in Visual Studio 2022, the engine is divided into 2 projects.

-### Motor
+### Engine
-En esta parte es donde se gestionan las librerias y toda la estructura básica del motor.
+This part is where the libraries and the entire basic structure of the engine are managed.

 ### Demo
-En esta parte es donde se puede llamar al **motor** y crear con esta base el proyecto a desarrollar.
+In this part, the **engine** can be called to build the project to be developed on this base.
-La versión actual es un prototipo sencillo para poder ajustarlo a lo que se quiera crear.
+The current version is a simple prototype that can be adjusted to whatever you want to create.